oscarmenendezgarcia/WordPy/README.md

 # WordPy

-Small side proyect to test speech to test apis from google and then generate different data visualizations.
+Small side proyect to test speech to text google API and then generate different data visualizations.